Search waiting | Matsusada Precision

 About Piezoelectric Devices

-The piezoelectric effect is a phenomenon that occurs primarily in dielectric materials, such as quartz and tourmaline, wherein an electric charge is produced owing to a voltage being generated when pressure is applied.
-Conversely, when voltage is applied to these dielectrics, they change dimensions (reverse piezoelectric effect), i.e., they expand or shrink.
-Passive devices that utilize the piezoelectric effect are called "piezoelectric devices".
+The piezoelectric effect is a phenomenon occurring primarily in dielectric materials, such as quartz and tourmaline, where mechanical stress generates an electric charge or voltage.
+Conversely, when a voltage is applied to these materials, they undergo physical deformation (expansion or contraction).
+This phenomenon is known as the inverse piezoelectric effect.
+Passive components utilizing these effects are collectively called "piezoelectric devices."

-Dielectrics that can observe the piezoelectric effect have an asymmetrical lattice-like crystal structure.
-As a result, the centers of positive and negative charges are unevenly distributed, and polarization is constantly occurring within the crystal.
+Dielectric materials exhibiting the piezoelectric effect possess an asymmetrical crystal lattice structure.
+Consequently, the centers of positive and negative charges are unevenly distributed, creating continuous polarization within the crystal.

-This is known as dielectric (electric) polarization, and material that exhibits this phenomenon is referred to as piezoelectric.
+This phenomenon is known as dielectric (electric) polarization, and materials exhibiting this property are referred to as piezoelectric materials.

 The piezoelectric effect was discovered in 1880 by Pierre Curie, a Nobel laureate in physics, and his brother Jacques Curie.
-A well-known example that utilizes the piezoelectric effect is the ignition device for gas stoves and lighters.
+A common application of this effect is the ignition mechanism found in gas stoves and lighters.

 Structure of piezoelectric devices